Tending Grief:

 "Recompose works directly with you and the people in your life to ensure respectful, empathetic service from the time of death through the body's transformation into soil."

-Creating mandalas made from nature's gifts of stones, leaves, wood, coral, sand, seaweed, flowers, bone, and other bits of matter you find lying on the ground, is a holistic way of honoring your beloved departed, of processing the loss.
-It is a way of telling the story of your relationship, exploring what is settled or unresolved and to give it shape so it can be attended to.
-Perhaps, even, how you are learning to live without them.
+Creating mandalas made from nature's gifts of stones, leaves, wood, coral, sand, seaweed, flowers, bone, and other bits of matter you find is a holistic way of honoring your beloved departed and of processing the loss.
+It is a way of telling the story of your relationship, exploring what is settled, what is unresolved, and to give it shape so it can be attended to somatically and artistically.
+Perhaps, in this process, you can learn more about your own life going forward.

 This video, by the Cleveland Clinic, shares a profound, empathic insight: